-To ensure your customers feel supported along their path to purchase, integrating your eCommerce website with your marketing, CRM, channels, and POS systems for a seamless user experience no matter where they interact with your brand.
+To ensure your customers feel supported along their path to purchase, integrate your eCommerce website with your marketing, CRM, channels, and POS systems for a seamless user experience no matter where they interact with your brand.

-A customer buying experience is often multi touch and happens over a period of time.
+A customer buying experience is often multi-touch and happens over a period of time.
 For example, a customer may come across one of your products while reading a blog on their tablet and decide to click to view it.
 Later, they may come back to your site (now on their mobile phone) to read more about the product.
 Liking it, they may purpose to buy it at a future date.
 Days or even months later, the customer then decides to place an order while working on their office laptop.

 Without an integrated custom relationship management (CRM) solution, your ordinary analytics tools will treat the customer as three different leads.
 However, there are CRM tools that you can use to integrate different touchpoints.
 This helps you provide a consistent experience across all devices and channels to streamline the customer journey.
 It also enables remarketing so that you can serve relevant ads to your website visitors and encourage them back to your site to complete a purchase or buy additional products that they may be interested in.

-AI helps crunch data quickly, enabling real time optimisations and scalability. eCommerce businesses can utilise the data to personalise product recommendations in real time and design an individual, user-oriented shopping experience.
+AI helps crunch data quickly, enabling real-time optimisations and scalability. eCommerce businesses can utilise the data to personalise product recommendations in real-time and design an individual, user-oriented shopping experience.

-Caring about your customers’ needs can be a crucial part of your performance strategy.
+Caring about your customer’s needs can be a crucial part of your performance strategy.
 If you shift thinking from “How much can I sell?” to “How much can I help?” the money will follow.

-Social commerce involves allowing customers to buy products directly within the social platforms.
+Social commerce involves allowing customers to buy products directly within social platforms.
 With social media platforms like Facebook, Instagram, Snap Chat, and TikTok rallying behind social commerce, businesses that embrace the trend are recording an increase in sales.

 The emergence of influencer marketing has also driven the success of social commerce.
 As a small or medium-sized business, you can engage even a micro-influencer to promote your products/brand to their audience, thereby expanding your market reach.
 However, an essential thing to keep in mind about social commerce is that social media users visit the platforms for reasons other than buying.
 In other words, they are rarely in a buy-now mindset.
 Hence, giving them an incentive like offering them discounted products can go a long way in sparking their interest and getting them into a buying mindset.
 It’s also important to consider your content strategy on social platforms.
-Using short entertaining video ads with clever product placement rather than traditional, longer length “product commercials” will help increase reach and engagement.
+Using short entertaining video ads with clever product placement rather than traditional, longer-length “product commercials” will help increase reach and engagement.